loettz/interview-process-survival/01_STRATEGY/README.md

 ## Important components of your strategy :pick:

-### What do I want my next career step to be like?
+### What do you want your next career step to be like?

 Are you searching for a position with more experienced devs from whom you can learn or do you want to work in a leading position or as a senior?